 Math/ELAS students attend two separate campuses for a term (4 months).
 The English language enrichment portion of Math/ELAS takes place at Conestoga College-Waterloo campus, located at 108 University Avenue East, a short distance along University Avenue from the University of Waterloo.
-Conestoga College-Waterloo campus is on the City of Waterloo bus line, Grand River Transit, route 12.
+Conestoga College-Waterloo campus is on the City of Waterloo bus line, GRT Grand River Transit.

 In Math/ELAS, you will take four English language courses and one elective course at Conestoga College.
-You also take one Mathematics (MATH 137) course, Calculus 1, at the University of Waterloo.
-See below for information about the courses.
+You also take one Mathematics (MATH 137) course - Calculus 1, at the University of Waterloo.

-You will qualify for full-time degree studies in Mathematics if you successfully complete these courses in the Math/ELAS progam.
+You will qualify to begin studying full-time towards your degree in a Mathematics program if you successfully complete these courses in the Math/ELAS progam.

-Where and when do I send/submit my English test score?
+Where do I send/submit my English test score?

 As part of the admission process the University of Waterloo requires official test scores.
 Complete your test at least 2 months before the deadline to ensure that your scores arrive in time.
 English language requirements